aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 ![image info](images/bedrock_invocations_dashboard_screenshot.png)

 By enabling Bedrock invocation logging, you will be able to see the details of all Bedrock requests, including the content of the request and the response.
-These are available in the log group created by the CloudFormation stack.
-This can be found by searching CloudWatch log groups for "bedrock-invocation".
+These are available in the log group created by the CloudFormation stack which can be found by searching CloudWatch log groups for "bedrock-invocation".
 For Q&A requests, the Bedrock Guardrail status is also included in the logs.
-Summarization requests made to Bedrock during document ingestion are not made using a Guardrail.
+Summarization requests made to Bedrock during document ingestion do not include Guardrails actions as these are made without a Guardrail.

 ## Markdown S3 key to weblink reference feature